The Social Skills Guidebook (2016) is a guide for teaching social skills and general social dynamics.

 No cons actually.

 You might think that a book on the basics might bore a more advanced student.
-But instead it was a good refresher, I found myself nodding most of the times and I gleaned quite a few new insights as well.
+But instead it was a good refresher.
+I found myself nodding most of the time and I gleaned quite a few new insights as well.

 - Broad, Yet Exhaustive